acm-uiuc/til/_til/ruby/comparing-class-hierarchy-relationships.md

+---
-# Comparing Class Hierarchy Relationships
+title: Comparing Class Hierarchy Relationships
+category: ruby
+---

 The comparator methods (`<`,`>`, etc.) can be useful for a lot of things.
 In Ruby, they can be used to compare classes in order to understand how they